Tactical Casualty Care

 This interactive 11.5-hour course* prepares for the first few minutes of casualty evaluation in a high-risk environment.
 This course is designed to give you a plan to identify and manage those immediately life-threatening injuries and the knowledge and skills to implement it, while you are still engaged in an ongoing tactical problem.

 The class largely deals with the Care Under Fire – Direct Threat phase of an event, where any medical care is provided while the responder and casualty are in an ongoing situation that is a direct threat to life (active shooter, building collapse, fire, secondary explosives, etc).
 This phase requires efficient hemorrhage control, largely with tourniquets, and patient movement.

-This class is consistent with, the Tactical Combat Casualty Care guidelines for all combatants, as well as the guidelines for Tactical Emergency Casualty Care for First Care Providers and Responders with a Duty to Act.
+This class is consistent with the Tactical Combat Casualty Care guidelines for all combatants, as well as the guidelines for Tactical Emergency Casualty Care for Active Bystanders and Responders with a Duty to Act.
 The course also exceeds the Stop the Bleed curriculum.